 We are off to my cousin Maggie’s wedding.

-8. 58 A.M.
-Inform my teenage daughter, Matilda, outside her bedroom door, that she will not be wearing her chosen wedding outfit; a revealing minuscule white dress which looks like a bra plus a belt.
+Inform Matilda, outside her bedroom door, she will not be wearing her chosen wedding outfit – a revealing minuscule white dress which looks like a bra plus a belt.

-“I don’t understand why you need to show my entire family your belly button Matilda!”
-I exclaim, staring in horror at her outfit.
+“I don’t understand why you need to show my entire family your belly button Matilda,” I say.

 “We are going to a family wedding and NOT a nightclub in Ibiza!”
 I scream back at her.